-- Directive-compliant French or foreign UCITS: up to 100% of net assets in total (regulatory maximum) - French or foreign UCIsor investment funds that meet the criteria set by the French Monetary and Financial Code: up to 30% of net assets in total (regulatory maximum)
+- French or foreign UCITS(1) - French or European AIFs or investment funds that comply with the criteria defined by the French Monetary and Financial Code (2)

-These UCITS and investment funds may be managed by the Management Company or an affiliated company.
-The risk profile of these UCITS is compatible with that of the Fund.
+These UCI and investment funds may invest up to 10% of their assets in UCITS, AIF or investment funds.
+They may be managed by the Management Company or an affiliated company.
+The risk profile of these UCIs is compatible with that of the Fund.